killbill/killbill-gocardless-plugin/README.md

      -H "Content-Type: application/json" \
      'http://127.0.0.1:8080/plugins/killbill-gocardless/checkout?kbAccountId=<ACCOUNT_ID>'
 ```
 This returns a `formUrl`.
 Have the customer fill the form with the bank account details.
+On successful completion, copy the `redirect_flow_id`.

 3. Finally, complete the redirect flow by adding the mandate as a payment method in Kill Bill
 ```